1969 Portugal earthquake

 The 1969 Portugal earthquake struck western Portugal and Morocco on 28 February at 02:40 UTC.
 Originating west of the Strait of Gibraltar, the earthquake registered a magnitude of 7.8 and the maximum felt intensity was VII (Very strong) on the Mercalli intensity scale.
 In total, 13 people died and 80 sustained minor injuries.
-It is the largest earthquake to hit Portugal since the 1755 Lisbon earthquake.
+It was the largest earthquake to hit Portugal since the 1755 Lisbon earthquake.

 Tectonic setting

 The epicenter of the earthquake lies within a diffuse zone of seismicity known as the Azores–Gibraltar seismic belt, which marks the boundary between the African plate and the Eurasian plate.
 The deformation at this plate boundary is transpressional in style, with dextral (right lateral) strike-slip accompanied by slow convergence (4 mm/yr).
 Linear bathymetric features within this zone, such as the SW–NE trending Gorringe Bank, are thought to be a result of reverse faulting.
 Investigations using multibeam swathe bathymetry have revealed additional SW–NE trending reverse faults and fold axes and a set of WNW–ESE trending lineaments, interpreted as strike-slip faults.
 The earthquake was located within the Horseshoe Abyssal Plain, where active reverse faulting has been imaged on seismic reflection data.